 These are a few particular foods that are traditionally associated with the Day of the Dead season in Mexico.
 These dishes are prepared and eaten at this time of year, and also placed on altars as offerings for the spirits who, it is believed, visit their loved ones on this one day of the year and consume the essence of the foods that are laid out for them.
 After the holiday has passed, the living dismantle the altar and may eat whatever foods remain, although these are said to have lost much of their flavor because the dead have already consumed the essential part of it.
 This holiday is a mixture of Catholic and native Mesoamerican beliefs and customs, and the foods that are associated with the holiday developed out of a combination of those different traditions.

 Pan de Muertos - Day of the Dead Bread

 Calaveras de Azucar - Sugar Skulls

 The word tamal comes from the Aztec word tamalli which means "wrapped."
 This is one of the most ancient foods and was consumed in Mesoamerica possibly as far back as 5000 B.C.
 A tamal consists of a corn-meal dough and some type of filling that is wrapped in either corn husk or banana leaf, and steamed.
-These are a favorite food for the Day of the Dead season.
+This is a favorite food for the Day of the Dead season, as well as many other holidays.
 A similar dish is prepared in the Yucatan Peninsula for Hanal Pixan celebrations: Mucbipollo is a type of large tamal that is cooked in an underground oven.